domluna/JuliaFormatter.jl/docs/src/config.md

 ```
 then files under `somedir` will be formatted with 2 spaces indentation and the maximum line length 100.

-!!! note
+!!! warning "Custom Style"
     Currently the configuration file doesn't support [Custom Styles](@ref).
-    For the time being, we only provide [YAS Style](@ref) support for the configuration file.
+    For the time being, we only provide [YAS Style](@ref) spec in configuration file.
     In order to use YAS style instead of the default style, you can just specify:
     > .JuliaFormatter.toml
     ```toml